Scrabster Braes improvements

 Located at the northernmost point on the A9, Scrabster Braes span approximately 700 metres of road leading towards Scrabster Harbour.
 The steep slopes in this area are prone to movement, having experienced several landslides over a number of years, and therefore require careful management to ensure this vital route remains open.

-Given the elevation and steep profile of the area, it’s likely that landslide events will continue to occur and disrupt this key corner of the trunk road network.
-BEAR Scotland understands the impact of road closures on this section of the A9 and, with an estimated £1 million investment from Transport Scotland, are developing medium- and long-term solutions to maintain safe access to the harbour.
+Given the elevation and steep profile of the area, without treatment, it’s likely that landslide events will continue to occur and disrupt this key corner of the trunk road network.
+BEAR Scotland understands the impact of road restrictions on this section of the A9 and, with an investment from Transport Scotland, have completed short-term measures and are developing further medium and longer-term solutions to maintain safe and resilient access to the harbour.

 Continue reading for more information.
 Should you have any specific concerns or require further information, please contact NWconsultation@bearscotland.co.uk.